Surfer offers 12 different gridding methods to choose from.

 - Natural Neighbor generates good contours from data sets containing dense data in some areas and sparse data in other areas.
 It does not generate data in areas without data.
 Natural Neighbor does not extrapolate Z grid values beyond the range of data.

 - Nearest Neighbor is useful for converting regularly spaced (or almost regularly spaced) XYZ data files to grid files.
-When your observations lie on a nearly complete grid with few missing holes, this method is useful for filling in the holes, or creating a grid file with the blanking value assigned to those locations where no data are present.
+When your observations lie on a nearly complete grid with few missing holes, this method is useful for filling in the holes, or creating a grid file with the NoData value assigned to those locations where no data is present.
 Nearest Neighbor does not extrapolate Z grid values beyond the range of data.

 - Polynomial Regression processes the data so that underlying large-scale trends and patterns are shown.
 This is used for trend surface analysis.
 Polynomial Regression is very fast for any amount of data, but local details in the data are lost in the generated grid.
 This method can extrapolate grid values beyond your data's Z range.